docpad-archive/documentation/Hosting.md

 	require(require('path').join(__dirname,'server.coffee'));
 	```

-1. Create a `server.coffee` file, [base it off the one inside the KitchenSink Skeleton.](https://github.com/bevry/kitchensink.docpad/blob/master/server.coffee)
+1. Create a `server.coffee` file, [base it off the one inside the KitchenSink Skeleton](https://github.com/bevry/kitchensink.docpad/blob/master/server.coffee)

-	1. Be sure to change vhosts part to the domains that you will be using

 1. If you are going to be using a custom domain name: